 Fourth Tier: The entity acted with willful neglect and failed to make a timely correction.
 Fines start at $50,000 per incident with total penalties up to $1.5 million per year.

 How to become HIPAA Compliant

-Your next option would be to hire a specialized lawyer, who will essentially charge you anywhere from $100-$300 per hour, to accomplish the aforementioned Goliath task.
+Your next option would be to hire a healthcare lawyer, who will charge you anywhere from $100-$300 per hour, to accomplish the aforementioned Goliath task.
 This could take them two weeks, or it could take them two months (The math there is $8,000 on the lowest end, $96,000 on the highest end).
 Again, this may seem like quite a rock and a hard place, and we agree!
-That’s why we came up with a complete administrative solution to this and have solved this problem for thousands of businesses just like you.
+That’s why we came up with a complete administrative solution to this and have solved this problem for thousands of businesses just like yours.

 Here at Accountable, we offer a complete administrative solution to HIPAA compliance so that you can achieve and maintain compliance program efficiently and effectively for a fraction of what it would cost to hire a legal professional, while still providing the peace of mind that comes with working with a third party expert.
 Now that is great and all, but you’re here because you want to know how you can get compliant.